santiagoolivos/signatureapi-tutorials/powerautomate-generic/how-to-save-deliverables-sharepoint.md

 ---
-title: Notify and Save signed Documents using Slack, Sharepoint and SignatureAPI with Microsoft Power Automate
+title: Save and notify when signed documents are saved in Sharepoint with SignatureAPI and Microsoft Power Automate
 ---

 ## Overview

 This tutorial demonstrates how to save signed documents in Sharepoint with SignatureAPI and Microsoft Power Automate.
+This tutorial is for Sharepoint Online, but the same flow can be used for any other type of files administration, like OneDrive, Azure Blob Storage, etc.

 ### What You’ll Learn

 * How to trigger a flow with a signatureAPI trigger.
 * How to save signed documents in Sharepoint with the Microsoft Power Automate connector.

-This tutorial is for Sharepoint Online, but the same flow can be used for any other type of files administration, like OneDrive, Azure Blob Storage, etc.
+* How to notify when signed documents are saved in Sharepoint with the Outlook connector.

 ### The Problem